 Powered by Lyme Regis Media Limited, a company set-up by veteran journalist Philip Evans MBE, LymeOnline provides 24/7 coverage of news and sport, as well as reporting on all the community events which gives the town its unique vibrancy.

-LymeOnline is accessible on website and mobile devices, and also in print format with a fortnightly newspaper with a distribution of about 4,000 being delivered door-to-door around the area.
+LymeOnline is accessible on website and mobile devices, and also in print format with a fortnightly newspaper with a distribution of about 4,000.

 We also publish the seasonal Lyme Life Magazine focusing on Lyme’s many attractions and special events.

 The newspaper, magazine and website are edited by Francesca Evans, who grew up in Lyme Regis and has worked in community journalism in the area since 2011, having gained a First Class Honours degree in journalism and her NCTJ qualifications at Southampton Solent University.

 Regular contributions are made by managing director Philip Evans MBE, who has worked in newspapers for more than 50 years, and award-winning photographer Richard Austin, whose images of Lyme Regis and major news stories in the West Country have appeared in newspapers all over the world.